 The need for active immunization with a tetanus toxoid-containing preparation, with or without Tetanus Immune Globulin (TIG) (Human) depends on both the condition of the wound and the patient's vaccination history (Table 1).

-Table 1: Summary Guide to Tetanus Prophylaxis in Routine
+Table 1: Guide to Use of Tetanus and Diphtheria

-Wound Management for Persons 7 Years of Age and Older10,11,12
+Prophylaxis in Routine Wound Management for Persons 7 Years of Age and Older

-dirt, feces, soil, and saliva; puncture wounds; avulsions; and wounds
+contaminated with dirt, feces, soil, and saliva; puncture wounds; avulsions;

 Diphtheria Prophylaxis for Case Contacts